kinziematt/Matthew-Dunne-Data-Science-Portfolio/Code_(Sample Work)/README.md

 This folder contains work completed as part of courses for my Masters Program as well as for online courses (Coursera).
-The name of each course is included in the name of the folder as well as the relevant coding script.
+The name of each course is included in the name of the folder along with the relevant coding script.
 Each folder also contains a course description.

 For ease of viewing the coding assignments are saved as markdown files in pdf.
 All relevant code is included and is my original work unless otherwise noted.